My current low commission realtor picks (October 2025)

 What is the lowest commission a realtor will take?

-Low commission realtors may charge rates as minimal as 1–1.5%, which represents the lower end of the market spectrum, compared to the typical 2-3% charged by seller's agents.
+Low commission realtors may charge rates as low as 1–1.5%, which represents the lower end of the market spectrum, compared to the typical 2-3% charged by seller's agents.

 The actual rate you might secure, however, depends on several factors:

-• Property characteristics.
-The likelihood of an agent accepting a lower rate can increase if you are selling a higher-priced home or a property in a sought-after location that is expected to sell quickly.
+- Property characteristics.
+The likelihood of an agent accepting a lower rate can increase if you sell a higher-priced home or a property in a sought-after location expected to sell quickly.
 It's advisable to negotiate rates based on these factors and compare offers from multiple agents to secure the best deal.

-These considerations should guide you in your discussions with potential agents, helping you to navigate and possibly reduce the costs associated with selling your home.
+These considerations should guide your discussions with potential agents, helping you navigate and possibly reduce the costs associated with selling your home.

 » MORE: Steps to negotiating realtor fees